Tag Archives: strategic initiative

 How to use the Change Framework to turn initiatives into action.

-If the leader thinks s/he knows what needs to change and that everyone is aligned, ask: “How do you know your team knows what you want to do; why don’t we ask them just to verify?
+If the leader thinks they know what needs to change and that everyone is aligned, ask: “How do you know your team knows what you want to do?
+It may be a good idea to ask them to verify.
 If they all say what you expect them to say, a positive step towards getting what you want done will have been taken just by bringing it to the center of their attention.
 If it turns out that some or all of the team are not as aligned as expected, then remedial steps can be taken.”

 Survey the leader’s top team and ask them each: